ChaoLiou/Career/2. ltc-1412-1802/README.md

 - headless browser ui testing with Casperjs

 ### patents transfer system [:arrow_up_small:](#milestone-experiences)
-- it's a system able to transfer patent informations from [xmls inside a archive] to [rows in database/tables]
+- it's a system able to transfer patents informations from [files inside archives] to [rows in database/tables]
-- pros against orignal one (why did I repalce the old system with this?):
+- why did I repalce the old system with this?(what's the pros?)
-  - same design pattern for every patent source of the organizations/governments
+  - create a design pattern for every new patent source of the organizations/governments
-  - will be able to debug clearly and easily implement new patent source
+  - will be able to debug more clearly and easily to implement new patent source for other people
-  - threshold knowledge is really low for new manipulators
+  - threshold knowledge is really low for new manipulators(dispart big features into small pieces)
 ```
  __________________________________________
 |Offical / Source Site released new patents|